bcko/Ud-FS-LinuxServerConfig-LightSail/L02_Linux_Security.md

 ## Intro to Linux Security

-Now that you're going to be putting another computer out there on the Internet, accessible by anyone, we need to discuss security.
+- Now that you're going to be putting another computer out there on the Internet, accessible by anyone, we need to discuss security.
-Not only for your own application's sake, but for everyone else out there as well.
-If a bad guy gets access to your server, they can do anything they want with it.
+- If a bad guy gets access to your server, they can do anything they want with it.
 Send spam, launch denial of service attacks, and so much more.
-In this lesson we'll discuss a number of security-related topics, including managing users, packages or the software installed on the server, various methods of authenticating users, how Linux manages file permissions, and finally, how to configure a firewall.
+- we'll discuss a number of security-related topics, including managing users, packages or the software installed on the server, various methods of authenticating users, how Linux manages file permissions, and finally, how to configure a firewall.

 ## The Rule of Least Privilege

-One of the most important rules in security is the rule of least privilege.
-Put simply, this means a user or an application only has enough permission to do its job, nothing extra.
-You've already experienced this within your virtual machine, although you may not be aware of it yet.
+- a user or an application only has enough permission to do its job, nothing extra.
-When we access our virtual machine, using `vagrant ssh`.
-We're logged in as a standard user named, vagrant.
-Let's try running a command only an administrative user would be allowed to run.
-Let's list all of the files with in the ubuntu users ssh directory.
-You see, we get this error here, permission denied.
-Only the ubuntu user or the root user can read the files within this directory.
-You may be thinking, but I am the administrator of this virtual machine.
-I am root.
-So how do I actually log in as root?
-It's time to learn about super user.

 ## Becoming a Super User